15 Gorilla Trekking Tips That Will Make Your $1,500 Permit Worth Every Penny

 15. Tip Your Guide and Trackers

 Guides and trackers make the experience.
 Standard tip: $20-40 per person to the lead guide, $10-20 split among the trackers and porters.
 The trackers wake at 4AM to locate the gorillas before your group arrives.
-Their skill is extraordinary — they can follow gorilla trails through dense forest that looks identical in every direction.
+Their skill is extraordinary — they follow gorilla trails through dense forest that looks identical in every direction.

 The Practical Details